Weesam01/Module-14-Challenge/README.md

 #Summary Evaluation:

-During my testing ive found that (9 months of training data and 4 / 100 SMA), the algo at its peaak.
+During my testing ive found that (9 months of training data and 4 / 100 SMA), the algorithimg is at its peak.
 Improvements can be made by using a classifier model.
 In my case, I used Decision Tree Classifier and the results show a diminishing strategy return above the actual return.

 # End of Module 14